 Skip to main content

-Safeguarding at Save the Children.
+Safeguarding at Save the Children

 Whether we are responding to a humanitarian crisis in Yemen, running health programmes in Ethiopia, or campaigning to prevent child marriage across the world, safeguarding children and adults in the communities we work in and our staff is always our first priority.
 We want to ensure that everyone who comes into contact with our organisation is safe.
 We call this area of our work ‘Safeguarding’.
+Our safeguarding commitment is to ensure that children and adults are protected from both deliberate and accidental harm and abuse caused by Save the Children staff and other representatives.
+Have a safeguarding concern?
+Find out how to report it here.

-How we work to prevent misconduct.
+How we work to prevent misconduct

+The key to safeguarding is prevention and making reporting concerns as easy as possible for children, parents, community members and staff.
+Our reporting strategies are diverse, and are often developed with children and the community to ensure that they work for the particular setting, program and culture.
 We employ safeguarding specialists around the world who work closely with children and adults in the communities we support and our staff to ensure that their feedback on our programmes, approach and behaviour is listened to, and acted on.
 These specialists also support leadership and other teams to build a safe environment and strong safeguarding culture in our programmes, they conduct awareness-raising campaigns on safeguarding and they work to prevent the abuse of children and adults.
 These specialists also lead investigations of reported safeguarding concerns and manage how reports are handled.
+We also have people trained to lead on investigating reported safeguarding concerns and to manage how reports are handled.
+We have Safeguarding Directors who are part of a Global Safeguarding Team and a Safeguarding Trustee.

 Some of the steps we take to ensure that children & adults are safeguarded.